squint-cljs/squint/doc/dev/lazy-seqs.md

 ## Realizers

-Functions that consume a seq fully take a chunk-aware fast path when the input is a chunked cell (`instanceof LazyIterable`, which `LazySeq` extends): they walk cells and process whole chunk arrays instead of going element by element through the cursor.
+Functions that consume a seq fully take a chunk-aware fast path: they process whole chunk arrays instead of going element by element through the seq cursor.

+Arrays keep a dedicated shortcut (`coll[idx]`, `coll.length`, an index loop - all O(1) or the tightest inline loop).
+The non-array tail (chunked cells and any other seqable) goes through `chunkCursor(coll)`, which returns a function yielding the next chunk array or null.
+Callers drive it with an inline loop, so the accumulator stays a plain local and it runs as fast as a hand-written cell walk.
+A callback or generator does not: a callback closes over the mutated accumulator and deopts, a generator pays per-chunk yield overhead.

 - `reduce` runs the reducing function over each chunk array in a tight loop (and an index loop for plain array input).
 Other reducers build on it.